Usman-Ashfaq/Git-Basics/README.md

 # Git-Basics
-This repository contains the git basics using different commands and using diferent commands.
+This repository contains the git basics using different commands.